-- reviews the external auditor engagement: The BAC annually reviews the terms of the engagement and assesses the performance, quality and effectiveness of the external auditor. - The BAC recommends to the Board the appointment of a new, or removal of the existing, external auditor - monitors and reviews the operation of Internal Audit: The BAC monitors and reviews the degree of independence of the Head of Internal Audit, their performance and remuneration (after seeking input from the CRO) and approves their appointment and removal.
-The BAC also approves the Internal Audit annual plan and monitors and reviews the effectiveness of the Internal Audit function - reviews the adequacy of Macquarie's control framework for financial regulatory reporting to banking regulators: The BAC receives reports prepared by management that assess the control effectiveness of Macquarie's Operating and Central Services Group.
+- oversees the quality and integrity of Macquarie's financial reporting and the operation of the financial reporting processes: The processes are aimed at providing assurance that the financial statements and related notes are complete, in accordance with applicable legal requirements and accounting standards and give a true and fair view of Macquarie's financial position and financial performance.
+During its review of Macquarie's interim and year-end financial reports the BAC meets with the external auditor in the absence of management - reviews the external auditor engagement: At least annually, the BAC reviews the terms of the engagement and assesses the performance, quality, expertise, resources and qualifications, objectivity, independence and effectiveness of the external auditor.
+In FY2022, the BAC determined to undertake a comprehensive review of the external auditor beginning in FY2024, strengthening the governance framework for the external auditor as described on page 10.
+The BAC at least annually recommends to the Board the continuation of, appointment of a new, or removal of the existing external auditor - monitors and reviews the operation of Internal Audit: The BAC monitors and reviews the degree of independence of the Head of Internal Audit, their performance and remuneration (after seeking input from the CRO) and approves their appointment and removal.
+The BAC also approves the Internal Audit annual plan and monitors and reviews the effectiveness of the Internal Audit function - reviews the adequacy of Macquarie's control framework for financial regulatory reporting to banking regulators: The BAC receives reports prepared by management that assess the control effectiveness of Macquarie's Operating and Central Services Groups.